datacamp/authoring/docs/courses/design/exercises-capstone.md

 This step will be reviewed by at least two people other than your Curriculum Lead, possibly including an external reviewer.
 They will look for the following points.

 - Have you clearly described the learning objective?
-- Does the exercise look contain a suitable amount of work for the student to do?
+- Does the exercise contain a suitable amount of work for the student to do?
 (Not too little or too much.)
 - Does the exercise look interesting?
 - Is it an authentic task, that a real data scientist would perform?
 - Is it idiomatic code?